wharton/python-vagrant-centos7/README.md

 * PostgreSQL Drivers & Server
 * Node + npm

 This repository contains a CentOS 7.6 box for Vagrant.
 Python 3.5 and 3.6 are installed alongside the system Python (2.7.5).
-The Vagrant config uses Ansible roles to configure the box for the development environment, that should also be (mostly) suitable for setting up a production server. `Cookiecutter`, `virtualenvwrapper`, and `Pygments` are installed with the system Python.
+The Vagrant config uses Ansible roles to configure the box for the development environment, that should also be (mostly) suitable for setting up a production server. `Cookiecutter` and `Pygments` are installed with the system Python, and bash aliases exist to `venv` for `mkvirtualenv`, `workon` and `cdsitepackages` (for those coming from `virtualenvwrapper`).

 PostgreSQL 10 server is installed locally and all for full-stack local development.
 MS SQL is also supported as a Django database backend with either the Microsoft provided ODBC driver or the FreeTDS ODBC Driver to an external SQL Server.